About the Department of Classics and Ancient History

 Classics has been at the heart of the University of Bristol since its foundation in 1909; the Wills Chair of Greek was one of the three original chairs, along with Mathematics and Physics, endowed by H.O.
 Wills, whose gift of £100,000 in 1908 was the crucial step in University College obtaining its royal charter.
 Distinguished holders of the Greek chair have included H.D.F.
 Kitto, N.G.L.
 Hammond and John Gould.
 The Latin chair has been held by William Beare, Niall Rudd and Charles Martindale.
 Gillian Clark FBA was the first Professor of Ancient History, and Bristol has also been served by notable classical archaeologists like Peter Warren; both these distinguished scholars are still active in the research life of the university since their retirements.

 Today the Department of Classics & Ancient History is part of the School of Humanities, the largest and most successful School in the Faculty of Arts, together with English, Historical Studies, History of Art and Religion & Theology.
-It currently comprises fourteen permanent members of staff, a postgraduate community of over 30 students, and roughly 250 undergraduates, more or less equally divided between the Classics, Classical Studies and Ancient History programmes.
+It currently comprises 22 members of staff, a postgraduate community of around 30 students, and over 250 undergraduates, distributed across the Classics, Classical Studies, Ancient History, and English and Classical Studies programmes.

 Bristol has been the site of world-leading, innovative research which has helped to transform the discipline.
 It has a high international profile in several sub-disciplines: mythology; historiography; religion; late antiquity; literary theory; and reception.
 It is a pluralist department, hospitable both to innovative theoretical perspectives and to engaged work on essential disciplinary skills, particularly those related to language and material culture.
 It values collaboration and intellectual cross-fertilization in teaching and research; cross-disciplinarity is the norm rather than the exception.
 It aims not only to identify but to define new trends.
 Our diverse research activities are unified by three broad underlying themes: interdisciplinarity and multidisciplinarity, the exploration of new theoretical and methodological approaches to the study of antiquity, and a concern with the continuing impact and influence of the classical world and its culture.